Philip II of France: Marital problems

 After the early death of Isabella of Hainault in childbirth in 1190, Philip decided to marry again.
 He decided on Ingeborg, daughter of King Valdemar I of Denmark, who received 10,000 marks of silver as a dowry.
 Philip met her at Amiens on 14 August 1193 and they were married that same day.
 At the feast of the Assumption of the Virgin, Archbishop Guillaume of Reims crowned both Philip and Ingeborg.
 During the ceremony, Philip was pale, nervous, and could not wait for the ceremony to end.

 Following the ceremony, he had Ingeborg sent to the convent of Saint-Maur-des-Fosses and asked Pope Celestine III for an annulment on the grounds of non-consummation.
-Philip had not reckoned with Ingeborg, however; she insisted that the marriage had been consummated, and that she was his wife and the rightful queen of France.
+Philip had not reckoned with Ingeborg.
+She insisted that the marriage had been consummated, and that she was his wife and the rightful queen of France.
 The Franco-Danish churchman William of Æbelholt intervened on Ingeborg's side, drawing up a genealogy of the Danish kings to disprove the alleged impediment of consanguinity.

-In the meantime, Philip had sought a new bride.
-Initial agreement had been reached for him to marry Margaret, daughter of Count William I of Geneva, but the young bride's journey to Paris was interrupted by Thomas, Count of Savoy, who kidnapped Philip's intended new wife and married her instead, claiming that Philip was already bound in marriage.
-Philip finally achieved a third marriage in June 1196, when he was married to Agnes of Merania from Dalmatia.
+In the meantime, Philip sought a new bride.
+Initial agreement was reached for him to marry Margaret, daughter of Count William I of Geneva, but the young bride's journey to Paris was interrupted by Thomas, Count of Savoy, who kidnapped Philip's intended new wife and married her instead, claiming that Philip was already bound in marriage.
+Philip achieved a third marriage in June 1196, when he was married to Agnes of Merania from Dalmatia.
 Their children were Marie and Philip, Count of Clermont.

 Pope Innocent III declared Philip Augustus' marriage to Agnes of Merania null and void, as he was still married to Ingeborg.
 He ordered the king to part from Agnes, and when he did not, the pope placed France under an interdict in 1199.
 This continued until 7 September 1200.
-Due to pressure from the pope, Ingeborg's brother King Valdemar II of Denmark and ultimately Agnes' death in 1201, Philip finally took Ingeborg back as his wife, but it would not be until 1213 that she would be recognized at court as queen.
+Due to pressure from the pope, Ingeborg's brother King Valdemar II of Denmark and Agnes' death in 1201, Philip took Ingeborg back as his wife, but it would not be until 1213 that she would be recognized at court as queen.